lammps/lammps/doc/src/pair_airebo.rst

 These pair potentials require the :doc:`newton <newton>` setting to be "on" for pair interactions.

-The CH.airebo and CH.airebo-m potential files provided with LAMMPS (see the potentials directory) are parameterized for metal :doc:`units <units>`.
+The CH.airebo and CH.airebo-m potential files provided with LAMMPS (see the potentials directory) are parameterized for metal :doc:`units
-You can use the AIREBO, AIREBO-M or REBO potential with any LAMMPS units, but you would need to create your own AIREBO or AIREBO-M potential file with coefficients listed in the appropriate units, if your simulation does not use "metal" units.
+<units>`.
+You can use the pair styles with *any* LAMMPS units, but you
+would need to create your own AIREBO or AIREBO-M potential file with coefficients listed in the appropriate units, if your simulation does not use "metal" units.

 The pair styles provided here **only** support potential files parameterized for the elements carbon and hydrogen (designated with "C" and "H" in the